tregota/bulwan/README.md

 * /open
   - allows it to connect, must be called after deployment since the default is not allowing a connection.

-bulwan binds both the configured port on the remote server and :35300 locally.
+bulwan binds both the configured port on the remote server and :35300 (default) locally.